What are electrolytes and why do I need them?

 What causes an electrolyte imbalance?

-You lose electrolytes when you sweat.
-So, your electrolyte level may also drop too low if you’re sweating more than usual (such as during an intensive or long exercise session).
+You also lose electrolytes when you sweat.
+So, your electrolyte level may also drop too low if you’re sweating more than usual (such as during an intense or long exercise session).
 Vomiting or diarrhoea can cause your electrolyte levels to drop too.

 When might you need more electrolytes?